-- 8 pieces wild-caught Dover sole, cut into thick strips lengthwise
+- 8 pieces Dover sole or your favorite fish, cut into thick strips lengthwise

 - 2 eggs

 - Grind the popcorn in a food processor on high speed until the size of peas.
 If you’re using plain, unsalted popcorn, drop in a generous pinch or two of salt.
 Remove the popcorn from the processor and place in casserole dish.
 Set aside.

 - Add the sifted flour in another casserole dish or plate.
 Season with salt and pepper.
 Set aside.

 - Beat the eggs with a pinch of salt, pepper and the cayenne pepper.
 Set aside in a shallow dish.

 - Press each fillet into the seasoned flour to coat both sides.
 Gently shake off the excess flour and dip fillet into the egg mixture to coat both sides.
 Dredge the fillet in the popcorn breading, pressing gently to thoroughly coat each side.
 Set coated fillets on a platter.

 - In a large sauté pan, heat enough coconut oil to coat the interior of the pan, pooling about 1/4- to 1/2-inch high.
 When oil is heated and shimmering, gently place a few filets down in the hot oil.
 Cook in batches until the coating is golden and crisp while the interior of the fish flakes easily with a fork, about 1 to 2 minutes each side.